PowerTrueNas/TrueNas/README.md

 # TrueNas

 With This Powershell module we can interact with Freenas and TrueNas System.
 This module use the `TrueNas` **API** to configure all the servers.
-Depend on the version of your `Powershell Module` you don't use the same **API**.

-This version isn't available yet on the `PowerShell Gallery.
+This version isn't available yet on the `PowerShell Gallery`.

 I decide to make a transition a used only the **API v2.0**